-The first example is the double Mach reflection problem, originally given in [45] and later used often in the literature as a benchmark.
-The computational domain is $[0, 4] \times [0, 1]$, although typically only the results in $[0, 3] \times [0, 1]$ are shown in the figures.
-The reflecting wall lies at the bottom, starting from $x = \frac{1}{6}$.
-Initially a right-moving Mach 10 shock is positioned at $x = \frac{1}{6}$, y = 0 and makes a 60° angle with the x axis.
-For the bottom boundary, the exact post-shock condition is imposed for the part from x = 0 to $x = \frac{1}{6}$ and a reflective boundary condition is used for the rest.
+The first example is the double mach reflection problem, originally given in Woodward and Colella (1984) and later used often in the literature as a benchmark.
+The computational domain is $[0,4] \times [0,1]$, although typically only the results in $[0,3] \times [0,1]$ are shown in the figures.
+The reflecting wall lies at the bottom, starting from x = 1/6.
+Initially, a right-moving Mach 10 shock is positioned at x = 1/6, y = 0 and makes a 60° angle with the x-axis.
+For the bottom boundary, the exact post-shock condition is imposed for the part from x = 0 to x = 1/6 and a reflective boundary condition is used for the rest.
 At the top boundary, the flow values are set to describe the exact motion of a Mach 10 shock.
 The computation is carried out to t = 0.2.
-At a very refined resolution, the slip line induced instability and roll-up can be observed, see, e.g. the adaptive mesh simulation in [3].
+At a very refined resolution, the slip line induced instability and roll-up can be observed, see, e.g. the adaptive mesh simulation in Berger and Colella (1989).
 The capability of a numerical method to simulate these roll-ups is an indication of its small numerical viscosity and high resolution.
-In Fig. 3.1, left, we give the density contours of the simulation result with the fifth order WENO scheme on a fixed, uniform mesh with $\Delta x = \Delta y = \frac{1}{960}$.
-In Fig. 3.1, right, we give the density contours of the simulation result with the fifth order WENO scheme on a fixed, uniform mesh with $\Delta x = \Delta y = \frac{1}{960}$.
-In Fig. 3.1, right, we give the density contours of the simulation result with the fifth order WENO scheme on a non-uniform and moving mesh, which is smooth and concentrates its points near the shock and the region under the double Mach stem, with only half the number of points in each direction (480 points in y).
-The mesh movements were determined by a given smooth transformation which follows the structure of the solution.
-Fig. 3.2 gives a "zoomed in" picture.
-We can clearly see that the resolutions are comparable while the moving non-uniform mesh version uses only 1/4 as many 2D mesh points as the uniform one, hence saving a lot of computational effort.
+In Fig. 4 (left), we give the density contours of the simulation result with the fifth order WENO scheme on a fixed, uniform mesh with $\Delta x = \Delta y = 1/960$.
+In Fig. 4 (right), we give the density contours of the simulation result with the fifth order WENO scheme on a non-uniform and moving mesh, which is smooth and concentrates its points near the shock and the region under the double Mach stem, with only half the number of points in each direction (480 points in y).
+The mesh movements were determined by a given smooth transformation, which follows the structure of the solution.
+Figure 5 gives a "zoomed in" picture.
+We can clearly see that the resolutions are comparable while the moving non-uniform mesh version uses only 1/4 as many two-dimensional mesh points as the uniform one, hence saving a lot of computational effort.